Earth Notes: On the Zanussi ZDS2010 freestanding slimline dishwasher: ReviewUpdated 2022-09-18 19:50 GMT.

 I expect that ECO will be our usual overnight cycle, with the occasional Intensive/Normal 'maintenance' wash, and 'Quick' if we need to catch up during the day.

->

-> I will use the Prewash during the day when necessary to prevent food from drying on, and before a Quick wash to ensure that milk is rinsed off first in cold (as an immediate hot wash may cause it to stick worse to dishes), and to empty the filter before a full wash of plates, etc, are especially dirty.
+I will use the Prewash during the day when necessary to prevent food from drying on.
+Also before a Quick wash to ensure that milk is rinsed off first in cold, as an immediate hot wash may cause it to stick worse to dishes.
+And to empty the filter before a full wash of plates, etc, are especially dirty.

->

-> For the "ECO" 50°C wash, with at 13°C water inlet temperature, basic behaviour was:
+For the "ECO" 50°C wash, with at 13°C water inlet temperature, basic behaviour was:

 - 20m--60m: wash, hot, consuming ~0.4kWh in first ~12m, 0.5kWh cumulative.